krishnact/llama-app/README.md

 npm install
 ```

+Then change .env.example to have correct location of Ollama server and LlamaParseKey (LLAMA_CLOUD_API_KEY).

-Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):
+Then, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```
 npm run generate